mschiffn/fbp/README.md

 [[2]](#DevaneyUI1982) for
 coherent plane-wave compounding.

+## Background

+The filtered backpropagation (FBP) derives from the Fourier diffraction theorem for steered plane waves.
+This theorem resembles the Fourier slice theorem.
+The algorithm operates in
+the two-dimensional space under the Born approximation.

 ## :gear: Getting Started

 1. Clone the repository or download the release to your local hard drive.